afaruque30/FP_A-Dog-s-Dream/README.md

         :-------------------------------------------------------------------------:
         `---._.-------------------------------------------------------------._.---'

 Our project, in short is our take on a Virtual Machine in Java.
-We aim to recreate the Windows 95 experience, with apps like TicTacToe, MS Paint, Calculator, and more.
+We aim to recreate the Windows 95 experience, with apps like TicTacToe, MS Paint, Calculator, File Explorer, and more.

-## How to Launch ##
+## How to Launch

-1. git clone: git@github.com:afaruque30/FP_A-Dog-s-Dream.git
+1. git clone: `git@github.com:afaruque30/FP_A-Dog-s-Dream.git`
-2. Compile and run in version 10 ```driver/Woo.java```
+2. run `javac driver/Woo.java` and `java driver/Woo`
-3. Enjoy
+3. Enjoy your new copy of Windows 95

 PS: ASCII ART FOUND AT: https://www.asciiart.eu/